Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 - [OpenSSL](https://www.openssl.org/) - you will need OpenSSL installed to generate solution signing key.
 Linux: by default, Ubuntu: `apt install openssl`, MacOs: `brew install openssl`.

-- [SPCTL](/developers/CLI_guides/) - our CLI tool, must be fully configured, including access to decentralized storage: it will be used to store encrypted configurations for the oracle script.
+- [SPCTL](/developers/CLI_guides/) - our CLI tool, must be fully [configured](/developers/CLI_guides/configuring), including access to decentralized storage: it will be used to store encrypted configurations for the oracle script.

-You will need to create / generate the following:
+### Create / generate

 - [Polygonscan](https://polygonscan.com/login) - register and generate an API Key for contract verification on block explorer.
 Even though in this example we will be using the [Mumbai Polygon Testnet](https://mumbai.polygonscan.com/), you will need the **mainnet** API key.

 - [Alpha Vantage stock API](https://www.alphavantage.co/support/#api-key) - generate an API key to receive real time prices.

 - Polygon Testnet Wallet #1 - for deploying "x509 verifier" smart contract.
+Wallet needs to contain test MATICs.
 - Polygon Testnet Wallet #2 - for deploying Oracle smart contract.
+Wallet needs to contain test MATICs.

 You can create the wallets using Metamask and follow [this guide](https://docs.polygon.technology/tools/wallets/metamask/add-polygon-network/) to add the Polygon Mumbai Testnet network.
 Save their addresses and private keys, you will need them later in the guide.
 You can receive free test MATICs [here](https://faucet.polygon.technology/).